RCOSDP/weko/docs/developersguide/development-environment.rst

 Setting up your development environment
 =======================================
-Some rules should be applied when developing for Invenio.
+Some rules should be applied when developing for WEKO3.
 Here are some hints to set up your environment so these rules will be respected.

 Git